GoogleCloudPlatform/puppet-google-compute/README.md

 * `id`: Output only.
   The unique identifier for the resource.

+* `label_fingerprint`: Output only.
+  The fingerprint used for optimistic locking of this resource.
+Used internally during updates.

 #### `gcompute_global_address`

 Represents a Global Address resource.
 Global addresses are used for